 Discussion: The New Zealand government's response to military coups in the Republic of Fiji in 1987 and 2006 has generally consisted of a combination of economic sanctions, the cessation of military engagement, and the imposing of travel bans to selected Fijian nationals who were involved with or related to coup leaders.
-New Zealand's response has generally been aligned with Australia.
+New Zealand's response has generally been aligned with that of Australia.
 Together, these two countries have fought to remove the Fijian military leadership's influence from regional associations such as the Pacific Island Forum.
-The aim of the New Zealand government response has been to bring democracy back to Fiji swiftly; however, since 2006 its ability to influence the military regime in Fiji has diminished significantly.
+The New Zealand government's response has aimed to bring democracy back to Fiji swiftly; however, since 2006, its ability to influence the military regime in Fiji has diminished significantly.
 Since the 2006 coup, the Fijian military has sought to reduce the impact of the New Zealand government's response by seeking economic support and military engagement with China as part of a 'look north policy' that can trace its origins back to former Prime Minister Rabuka.
-Fiji has also established alternate means of regional engagement through the Melanesian Spearhead Group, an organization New Zealand does not belong to.
+Fiji has also established alternate means of regional engagement through the Melanesian Spearhead Group, an organization to which New Zealand does not belong.
 As Fiji heads toward democratic elections in 2014, New Zealand must prepare itself to handle future military coups in the South Pacific, taking into account the rise of China or any other potentially unwelcome influence.

-Conclusion: The New Zealand government has displayed flexibility when developing foreign policy in response to military coups globally, employing a combination of smart sanctions and constructive engagement that attempt to further New Zealand's national interests and the interests of the citizens of the affected state.
-Sanctions and isolation from regional alliances are not an effective long-term strategy when responding to military coups because other actors are able to fill the economic, military, or diplomatic gaps left by New Zealand's disengagement.
-Constructive engagement with a military regime post-coup should be pursued as the initial response by the New Zealand government, as it can provide an opportunity to identify shared national and regional interests, which may provide a starting point to commence rebuilding the democratic process of the affected state.
+Conclusion: The New Zealand government has displayed flexibility when developing foreign policy in response to military coups globally, employing a combination of smart sanctions and constructive engagement that attempts to further New Zealand's national interests and the interests of the citizens of the affected state.
+Sanctions and isolation from regional alliances do not comprise an effective long-term strategy when responding to military coups because other actors are able to fill the economic, military, or diplomatic gaps left by New Zealand's disengagement.
+The New Zealand government should pursue constructive engagement with a military regime post-coup, as it can provide an opportunity to identify shared national and regional interests, which may provide a starting point to commence rebuilding the democratic process of the affected state.
 If domestic political pressure requires a sanctions and isolation response, then New Zealand should strive to maintain dialogue with the military regime through other avenues.
 Multilateral forums can provide an alternative avenue for constructive engagement, while still allowing New Zealand to apply a principled approach to diplomacy through bilateral action.